lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 ## Message retention

 The amount of time messages remain in the queue.
 From 1 minute to 14 days, default is **4 days**.

-## Receive message wait time

-The maximum wait time for messages to become available after the queue gets a receive request.

-## Content-based deduplication (FIFO queue)

-When enabled, Amazon SQS can automatically create deduplication IDs based on the body of the message.

-## Enable high throughput FIFO (FIFO queue)

-This feature enables high throughput for messages in the queue.

-Choosing this option changes the related options (deduplication scope and FIFO throughput limit) to the required settings for enabling high throughput for FIFO queues.

-## Redrive allow policy

-This policy defines which source queues can use this queue as the dead-letter queue.

-## Access policy

-Defines the accounts, users, and roles that can access the queue (send, receive, delete messages).